antonyeagle/edl/README.md

 ***

 This version is **in progress**.
-Chapters 1–6 have been fully revised as of May 2017.
-Later chapters are scheduled for creation or revision during the first half of 2017, though some of the material on modal logic and many-valued logic, newly introduced, will likely not be finalised for some time.
+Chapters 1–7, and chapter 15.1, have been fully revised as of May 2017.
+Other chapters are scheduled for creation or substantial revision during the first half of 2017, though some of the material on modal logic and many-valued logic, newly introduced, will likely not be finalised for some time.